openfoodfacts/gsoc-reports/2025/kirtanchandak/kirtanchandak-gsoc-2025-report.md

 - [Charles Nepote](https://github.com/charlesnepote)
 - [Pierre Slamich](https://github.com/teolemon)

 I am deeply thankful to my mentors - Alex Garel, Charles Nepote, and Pierre Slamich for their support, guidance, and encouragement throughout my Google Summer of Code journey.
-I truly appreciate the time and effort they invested in mentoring me, and I feel incredibly fortunate to have had the opportunity to work them.
-This project has been an exciting and transformative experience, and last but not the least thanks to the Open Food Facts community for making it possible.
-I look forward to contribute to this amazing organization beyond GSOC!
+I truly appreciate the time and effort they invested in mentoring me, and I feel incredibly fortunate to have had the opportunity to work with them.
+This project has been an exciting and transformative experience, and last but not least thanks to the Open Food Facts community for making it possible.
+I look forward to contributing to this amazing organization beyond GSOC.